Nikolas-500/Minecraft-Mod-Installer/README.md

 # Minecraft-Mod-Installer
 i make a miecarft mod installer(it's only for windows)

+the installer works in windows 7 - 10

 it's writed in a .bat file and it's make easier to install minecraft mods

 How it works: